wework/wework.github.io/_drafts/bridging-digital-and-physical.markdown

 ### First Steps

-We had a couple laughs, played a round or two with the worst paddle ever made, and then tried again.
+We had a couple laughs, played a round or two with the worst paddle ever made, then tried again.
 I checked the "supports" checkbox, re-exported the print file, and fired up the bot.

 ![grey paddle printing](/images/makerbot/grey_paddle_printing.jpg)